Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 Chef: Dave Pynt

-Pro Tip: Counter seats are prized; walk-ins are occasionally possible at off-peak times.
+Pro Tip: Counter seats at the open kitchen are prized for the immersive dining experience, allowing guests to watch the chef and team in action.
+Walk-ins are occasionally possible during off-peak hours.
 Smart casual dress is appropriate.

 Price: $$ (S$150–S$250++ per person)